Melissa Hart (politician): Later career

 Following Hart’s departure from the House in 2007, she rejoined her law firm, Keevican Weiss Bauerle & Hirsch (now Keevican Weiss & Bauerle), where she worked to build and chair the government relations section.
 She later returned to her original law firm, Hergenroeder Rega Ewing & Kennedy in 2017 to work with a group of attorneys with whom she had begun her legal career.
 In 2018, Hart was elected to the Board of Directors of Enterprise Bank.
 Also in 2018, Hart co-founded, with Tim Watkins and her former House colleague, Thaddeus McCotter, a political strategy, creative, and media firm, RPC Strategies, LLC.

 Hart sought to retake her state senate seat in a 2012 special election triggered when her successor, Jane Orie, was forced to resign after being convicted of corruption and forgery.
 However, she lost the Republican primary to state Representative Randy Vulakovich.

 In December 2021, Hart announced her intent to run for governor of Pennsylvania in the 2022 Republican primary.
-She dropped out on May 13, 2022 and endorsed former Congressman Lou Barletta.
-Her name stilled appear on the ballot though and garnered 54,000 votes.
+She dropped out on May 13, 2022, and endorsed former Congressman Lou Barletta.
+Her name remained on the ballot and she garnered 54,000 votes.

-Personal life

-Hart is Roman Catholic and holds anti-abortion views.
-She is opposed to federal funding for embryonic stem cell research.
-In January 2006, she addressed an anti-abortion rally in Washington, D.C., urging young people who oppose abortion to enter public service.

-She has opposed abortions for rape and incest cases.

-She has sponsored laws to promote assistance to women and children such as safe haven laws which prevent mothers from being charged with abandonment when they bring their child to a safe place such as a hospital or police station to allow the child to be adopted.